Clean-Pigeon/elastic-container-8.5.0/README.md

-# The Elastic Container Project
+# The Elastic Container Project for Stack 8.5.0

 Stand up a 100% containerized Elastic stack, TLS secured, with Elasticsearch, Kibana, Fleet, and the Detection Engine all pre-configured, enabled and ready to use, within minutes.